Victoria has been an Associate of Dubai-based

 Acasus since 2014, when she helped establish a delivery roadmap on immunisation and the availability of basic health services for Pakistan's Khyber Pakhtunkhwa province.
 In 2015 she contributed to Acasus's work on Semáforo Escuela, a similar approach that is already delivering stronger education services across Perú.

 David Steven has been associated with CIC since 2009, and is now a Senior Fellow.
-Priorities for 2017 include ongoing work on delivery of Agenda 2030, with an emphasis on SDG16 and Peaceful, Just and Inclusive Societies.
-This includes a research programme in collaboration with the Small Arms Survey, and work in assocation with the governments of Brazil and Switzerland.
+Priorities for 2017 include ongoing work on delivery of the 2030 Agenda, with an emphasis on SDG16 and Peaceful, Just and Inclusive Societies.
+This includes a research programme in collaboration with the Small Arms Survey, and work in assocation with the governments of Brazil, Sierra Leone, and Switzerland.